How to Write a Cover Letter for an Unadvertised Job

-Sending a resume and cover letter to an employer even though you aren't sure if there are available jobs, is a way to get your candidacy noticed.
-It may also get you advance considered for positions that have just opened up.
-If you have skills the company is in need of, it may even get you considered for a brand new position.
+Sending a resume and cover letter to an employer, even though you aren't sure if there are available jobs, is a way to get your candidacy noticed.
+It may also get you advance consideration for positions that have just opened up.
+If you have skills the company is in need of, it may even get you considered for a brand-new position.

 When you know an employer has an opening, don't hesitate to apply.

 If you have a company you'd love to work for, consider taking the time to reach out and connect regardless of whether the organization is currently hiring.